Happy-Blackie/CarwashAcademy-Primary/README.md

 #Subject

-This is the primary stage to exhibit/test django user authenictions,sessions and bootstrap and css... at incomplete state.
+This is the primary stage to exhibit/test django user authentications,various sessions and bootstrap and css incopration... at incomplete state.